 With the base completed, we'll turn our attention to the Adirondack chair structure of the loveseat glider rocker.

-Using your circular saw or compound miter saw, cut two 2x4 boards at 22-1/8" (for the bottom pieces), three at 20" (for the seat supports) and another two at 28" (for the front).
-Then, cut two pieces at 29" in length (from long point to short point) at a 15-degree angle miter on each end (as shown on Page 4 of the Free Plans you downloaded in step 1).
+Using your circular saw or compound miter saw, cut two 2x4 boards at 22 1/8" (for the bottom pieces), three at 20" (for the seat supports) and another two at 28" (for the front).
+Then, cut two pieces at 29" in length (from long point to short point) at a 15-degree angle miter on each end.

 Now, return to your table saw with a stacked dado blade set to cut half-lap joints in the two bottom pieces, and the bottoms of the front and back pieces.
 Notice that the half-lap for the back pieces will be cut at a matching 15-degree angle.